sgissinger/eleventy-plugin-i18n-gettext/README.md

 #### pagePath
 Type: `string`

-The path of the page we want to replace the current locale part.
+The path on which the current locale will be replaced with `targetedLocale`.

 ## Sources